 Learn about treatment for metastatic breast cancer.

-One of the most common sites of breast cancer metastases is the bones.
+The bones are one of the most common sites of breast cancer metastases.
 When metastatic breast cancer spreads to the bones, it’s called bone metastases.

 Bone metastases are not bone cancers.
 Although the cancer is in the bones, it’s still breast cancer.
-It’s treated with breast cancer therapies, not bone cancer therapies.
+It’s treated with breast cancer drugs, not bone cancer drugs.

 Bone metastases may be present when metastatic breast cancer is first diagnosed, or the cancer may spread to the bones at a later time.